rodw/rodw.github.com/article/how-to-develop-a-sourcing-strategy.md

 2. **Staff Augmentation** -- the service is provided by contractors or freelancers that are managed very much like direct employees.
 3. **In-Sourced** -- the service is *developed* by an external supplier, but brought "in-house" for ongoing operation and maintenance.
 (A lot of enterprise software implementations work this way, for example.)
 4. **Co-Sourced** -- the service is collaboratively developed and maintained by a combination of an external supplier and internal staff.
 5. **Single Vendor** -- the service is developed and maintained by a single external supplier.
-(This a pretty typical supplier relationship.)
+(This is a pretty typical supplier relationship.)
 6. **Multi-Vendor** -- the service is provided by multiple suppliers, organized or coordinated by the firm itself.
 7. **Subcontracted** -- the service is provided by a "primary" supplier of some sort, who is in turn relying on subcontractors to do the work.
 8. **Multi-Client** -- the service is not customized for the individual firm, but provided by an "off-the-shelf" product of some sort.
 (E.g., something physically "installed" at the firm's location, or a SaaS-product that serves many clients.)